Zehrex/DD2476-Project/README.md

 If you did not set the application to read-only mode, your Elasticsearch cluster may be unhealthy.
 ```

-It was because I did not have enough free space on my computer, so Elasticsearch could not index properly
+It was because there is not enough free space on my computer, so Elasticsearch could not index properly

 Then open up http://localhost:3002/
 You should have access to the app-search console